home-assistant/home-assistant.io/source/_integrations/integration.markdown

 ## Integration method

-Riemann Sum is a approximation of an integral by a finite sum and is therefore intrinsically inaccurate, nonetheless, values can be more or less accurate.
+The Riemann Sum is an approximation of an integral by a finite sum and is therefore intrinsically inaccurate.
+Nonetheless, values can be more or less accurate.

 The integration method defines how to calculate the area under the source sensor when it changes.
-Regardless of the method used the integration will be more accurate if the source updates more often.
+Regardless of the method used, the integration will be more accurate if the source updates more often.
 The config `max_sub_interval` can be used to trigger integration when the source sensor is constant.

 ### Trapezoidal